 There are wall, gullies, small caves, overhangs and swim-throughs that can be found in the area.
 With sandy bottoms that have giant clams.
 There are sea cucumbers and bluespotted rays on the sandy bottoms as well as the giant clams.
 You can also observe whitetip sharks. schools of damsels and fusiliers

 Cairns Dive Sites include the Ribbon Reefs – Divers love Groupers.
 A grouper is a large mostly slow fish that seem to have a great curiosity.

-If they see something unusual, like a diver, they will shyly investigate.
+They will shyly investigate if they see something unusual, like a diver.